The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 2 cups mung bean sprouts

 - In a large pot, bring 4 quarts of water to boil.
 Add noodles to boiling water and cook until tender, 2-4 minutes.
 Drain and rinse noodles with cold water, and then drain again.
 In a medium bowl add noodles and toss with sesame oil; set aside.

-- In another bowl dissolve baking soda and ½ cup cold water.
+- In another bowl dissolve the baking soda and ½ cup cold water.
 Add chicken and let sit for 15 minutes.
 Drain and rinse chicken with cold water, and then drain again.

 - In another bowl whisk together broth, soy sauce, oyster sauce, pepper, remaining 2 tablespoons rice wine, and remaining 1 teaspoon cornstarch; set aside.

-- Heat oil in a 12-inch nonstick skillet over high heat until oil just begins to smoke.
+- Heat oil in a 12-inch nonstick skillet over medium high heat until the oil just begins to smoke.
 Add chicken and cook, stirring often, until opaque, about 2-3 minutes.
 Add celery and cook until tender but still crisp, about 1 minute.
 Finally, add scallion whites, garlic, and ginger and cook until fragrant, about 30-60 seconds.

 - Stir in bean sprouts and noodles and toss to combine and evenly coat everything in sauce, about 1 minute.
-Transfer chicken chow mein to platter, sprinkle with scallion greens and serve.
+Transfer chicken chow mein to a platter, sprinkle with scallion greens and serve.